R3Conclave/conclave-core-sdk/samples/jvm-perf/README.md

 `java -jar jvm-perf-all.jar binary_trees`

-By default the benchmark will run all all supported runtimes.
-To run on a single runtime, e.g. Avian debug:
+By default the benchmark will run all supported runtimes.
+To run on a single runtime, e.g. GraalVM debug:

-`java -jar jvm-perf-all.jar -p runtime=avian-debug binary_trees`
+`java -jar jvm-perf-all.jar -p runtime=graalvm-debug binary_trees`

-Valid runtimes are `avian-debug`, `avian-simulation`, `graalvm-debug`, `graalvm-simulation` and `host`.
+Valid runtimes are `graalvm-debug`, `graalvm-simulation` and `host`.

 ### Running in SGX simulation mode
 On SGX hardware the full set of benchmarks can be executed.
 Whereas when running on non-SGX hardware, only the host and simulation runtimes can be used.
 For example to run all benchmarks available on non-sgx hardware:

-`java -jar jvm-perf-all.jar -p runtime="avian-simulation,graalvm-simulation,host"`
+`java -jar jvm-perf-all.jar -p runtime="graalvm-simulation,host"`

 To run the benchmarks on SGX hardware you need to specify an SPID and attestation key.
 This can be done via parameters to the benchmark app:

 `java -jar jvm-perf-all.jar -p spid=[hex bytes] -p attestationKey=[hex bytes]`.

 An attestation is performed at the start of every benchmark and applies to each test on each runtime.
-So for 'mandelbrot' on Avian, the attestation will be performed on the Avian enclave before the warmup and the enclave is destroyed at the end of the 'mandelbrot' iterations.
+So for 'mandelbrot' on GraalVM, the attestation will be performed on the GraalVM enclave before the warmup and the enclave is destroyed at the end of the 'mandelbrot' iterations.
 The time taken for attestation does not affect the results of the benchmarks.